Vision-iOS/Documentation/README.md

 - Do you find the idea of being able to know the name of any object you photograph interesting?
   - Single answer: Yes, No, Indifferent.
 - If you find yourself alone and see something you don't know, what do you do?
-  - Multiple answer: I search the Internet by entering keywords of the object, I take a picture to send it to someone hoping to get information, I take a picture and try to look for it on the internet, Other [Specify].
+  - Multiple answers: I search the Internet by entering keywords of the object, I take a picture to send it to someone hoping to get information, I take a picture and try to look for it on the internet, Other [Specify].
 - Based on the previous answer, if there was an app on your iPhone that allows you to instantly recognize the object you have photographed, would you find it useful?
   - Single answer: Yes, No, Indifferent.
 - How important is privacy to you?